rbaheti/Mobile-I/README.md

 Go to expo.io and download the desktop XDE for developing React Native applications.

+Start your project with command: exp init <newfilename>
+Then run command: exp start

 Open the design images in `/designs` and replicate those images using the concepts that we have covered.

 ## Useful Resources